Mormonism Unvailed: Affidavit of Lucy Harris

-Harris's affidavit claims that her husband "was once industrious attentive to his domestic concerns" and that he was once worth ten thousand dollars.
+Harris's affidavit claims that her husband "was once industrious, attentive to his domestic concerns" and that he was once worth ten thousand dollars.
 She stated, "If he had labored as hard on his farm as he has to make Mormons, he might now be one of the wealthiest farmers in the country."
-She stated the Harris's motivation in being associated with Mormonism was to make money.
+She stated Harris's motivation for being associated with Mormonism was to make money.